 One such exciting development is Discovery Park, a transformative vision for the Lab's entryway to welcome visitors, provide housing for facility users and guests, and offer new opportunities for private industry to collaborate.
 It will also provide an opportunity for economic and community development on Long Island, New York State, and beyond.
-The Discovery Park concept is built upon environmentally responsible development that aligns with the interests of the DOE, Brookhaven Lab, and the regional New York and Long Island economies.
+The Discovery Park concept is built upon environmentally responsible development that aligns with the interests of the DOE, BNL, and the regional New York and Long Island economies.

 Plans for Discovery Park include Upton Square and a Technology Park, and the Science User Support Center (SUSC), the first building among several planned for Discovery Park.
+The SUSC is projected to be completed in late fall 2024.
 The SUSC and Discovery Park, more broadly, will help the Lab reach its mission support goal for a renewed research campus.
 Additionally, reducing the Lab's building footprint will help minimize costs for overall operations and maintenance.
 The SUSC will be the only federally funded building in Discovery Park.
 Other buildings planned for Discovery Park will be funded privately.
 For more information about Discovery Park, please visit https://discoverypark.bnl.gov/.